-A new study published in the British Medical Journal (BMJ) found that getting active, at any intensity, can increase your life expectancy and decrease your risk of death.
+Getting active, even if it’s at a low intensity, can help you live longer and decrease your risk of death!
 While high-intensity exercise is great for fitness, even a single walk a day can make a difference in your life expectancy.
 Even if you can only manage a quick 5-minute walk a few times a day, it’s worth it.
-Sitting for 9.5 or more hours a day has been shown to increase the risk of death, but the more active you can get the better you’ll be.
+Sitting for 9.5 or more hours a day has been shown to increase your risk of death, but the more active you can get the better you’ll be.
 That means getting off the couch and getting active – at whatever level you can – can help you live a longer, healthier life.

 Walk more and live longer

 This new study from the British Medical Journal, published on August 21st, 2019, combined 8 studies with more than 36,000 participants (middle-aged and seniors) in the US, UK, and Scandinavia.
 People wore belt-mounted motion sensors that tracked their daily movement for up to a week.
 This allowed researchers to determine how active the participants were on average.
 Participants were then followed for 6 years to check the risk of death in the various populations.

 The motion sensors allowed for greater accuracy than relying on people to report their own activity.
 People might report that they are more active than they actually are, but also might not count lighter activities like cleaning the house or doing the dishes as exercise or activity.